youcefouadjer/enp-ldccp-journal1/README.md

 # This is the repository containing the implementation of the paper:
-## Towards Self-supervised Learning of Human Identity from Gesture Patterns
+## Towards Self-supervised Learning of Human Identity from Gesture Patterns in Smartphones

 ### 1) Requirements:
 * Python >= 2.9